 - BUCKWHEAT FLOUR

-With so many plant foods you can eat in place of your normal diet you need never get bored.
-The world is now changing, and plant based eating is becoming such a massive thing that you can see evidence of it everywhere.
+With so many plant foods you can eat in place of your normal diet, you need never get bored.
+The world is now changing and plant based eating is becoming bigger than ever, of which you can see the evidence of everywhere.

-Supermarkets are selling meat and dairy replacements as common place, with more and more exciting variations coming out continually.
-Restaurants, and even fast food joints, are now offering vegan dishes to suit all needs, so it really is easier than ever to make the change to what is (when done correctly) one of the healthiest ways to eat.
+Supermarkets are selling meat and dairy replacements as common-place, with more and more exciting variations coming out continually.
+Restaurants, even fast food joints, are now offering vegan dishes to suit all needs.
+So, it really is easier than ever to make the change to what is (when done correctly) a healthy way to live your life.

 Need More Guidance?

-If you are stuck for ideas, or would like a structured plan to help get you into new habits fast, then please check out my free one week diet plan.
-It will show you how to put your meals together correctly, so that you receive the correct amounts of calories, nutrients and protein.
+If you are stuck for ideas, or would like a structured plan to help get you into new habits fast then, please check out this free one week meal planner.
+It will show you how to put your meals together correctly to ensure you receive the correct amounts of calories, nutrients and protein.